Delay-Aware Hierarchical Federated Learning: Experimental Evaluation

 \subsubsection{Model convergence under local-global combiner}

-We compare the performance of {\tt DFL} with a local-global combiner to that of hierarchical {\tt FedAvg}~\cite{liu2020client}, where both utilize local aggregations.
-Hierarchical {\tt FedAvg} is basically a special case of {\tt DFL} when $\alpha=0$. {\tt DFL} is executed with a fixed combiner weight of $\alpha=0.5$, which places equal emphasis on the stale global model and up-to-date local models.
+To further examine the efficiency enhancements provided by DFL, we conduct a comparative analysis between the performance of {\tt DFL} employing a local-global combiner and the hierarchical {\tt FedAvg} model as outlined in~\cite{liu2020client,Feng2022HFL,Lim2021HFL,Xu2022HFL}, with both methods leveraging local aggregations.
+Hierarchical {\tt FedAvg} can be thought of as a special case of {\tt DFL} when $\alpha=0$. {\tt DFL} is executed with a fixed combiner weight of $\alpha=0.5$, which places equal emphasis on the stale global model and up-to-date local models.
 The local model training interval is set to $\tau_k = \tau = 20$ for both {\tt DFL} and hierarchical {\tt FedAvg}, with a delay of $\Delta=10$.
 Local aggregations are conducted after each edge device does $5$ local model updates.
 Furthermore, we plot the convergence behavior of {\tt DFL} when $\alpha=1$, which implies that global model is never used in local devices.

-Fig.~\ref{fig:mnist_poc_2_all-2} reveals the effectiveness of the local-global combiner in {\tt DFL}.
-In particular, it shows that {\tt DFL} outperforms vanilla hierarchical {\tt FedAvg} by utilizing the local-global combiner and achieves an accuracy gain of $5\%$ for CNN and $8\%$ for SVM when the delay is large (i.e., $\Delta=10$).
+Fig.~\ref{fig:mnist_poc_2_all-2} shows that {\tt DFL} outperforms vanilla hierarchical {\tt FedAvg} by utilizing the local-global combiner and achieves an accuracy gain of $5\%$ for CNN and $8\%$ for SVM when the delay is large (i.e., $\Delta=10$).
 Conversely, Fig.~\ref{fig:mnist_poc_2_all-2} illustrates that when there is no delay (i.e., $\Delta=0$), hierarchical {\tt FedAvg} achieves better convergence performance than {\tt DFL}, with an accuracy increase of $1\%$ for both CNN and SVM.
-These findings align with the result in Theorem~\ref{thm:subLin}, suggesting that $\alpha=0$ is the optimal choice of the combiner weight when $\Delta=0$.
+These findings align with the result in Theorem~\ref{thm:subLin_m}, suggesting that $\alpha=0$ is the optimal choice of the combiner weight when $\Delta=0$.
+In fact, in {\tt DFL}, $\alpha=0$ simulates the conventional hierarchical {\tt FedAvg}: our results indicate that, when no delay exists ($\Delta=0$), the best approach in {\tt DFL} is to emulate hierarchical {\tt FedAvg}.
+This validates that the conventional global aggregation procedure is indeed the most effective in the absence of delay.
+As the delay increases, the choice of $\alpha$ becomes essential and is shaped by several system variables.